CenturyLink internet

 • Requires a contract to get the best deals

 One area in which Xfinity triumphs over CenturyLink is public Wi-Fi hotspots.
 Xfinity has millions of Wi-Fi access points across the nation, and CenturyLink doesn’t yet offer this benefit.
-New customers who’re eligible for promotional pricing must sign up for AutoPay or paperless billing for both Xfinity and CenturyLink.
+New customers who are eligible for promotional pricing must sign up for AutoPay or paperless billing for both Xfinity and CenturyLink.
 Other online-only promotions cycle constantly with the month or season.

-There is a 1.2 TB data cap on all Xfinity cable internet plans.
-Customers are able to purchase an additional 50 GB of data for $10 in select areas.
+Unlike Xfinity, CenturyLink doesn’t have data caps on most of their plans.
+Xfinity leverages a 1.2 TB data cap on most of its plans.
+While it’s enough data for most users, power users could find themselves in the crosshairs of data overage fees.
+Customers can purchase an additional 50 GB of data for $10 in select areas.
 Xfinity also provides the option to pay a flat fee of $30 per month for unlimited data with any plan.

 Xfinity Outperforms CenturyLink in Customer Satisfaction

-Both companies rank highly in performance, according to J.D.
-Power Rankings.
-Xfinity tops CenturyLink, but not by much.
+Both companies rank highly in performance, but according to the latest J.D.
+Power Rankings, Xfinity tops CenturyLink, but not by much.
 Keep in mind that the performance of each provider depends on your location, Wi-Fi connectivity, distance from your router, and how many devices are competing for your connection.
+Both providers should be able to connect with you via phone, online chat, email, and social media if you ever have an issue.

 CenturyLink vs. Xfinity Internet Review